Feather: Utilitarian

 Bird feathers have long been used for fletching arrows.
 Colorful feathers such as those belonging to pheasants have been used to decorate fishing lures.

+Down feathers are used as an insulating material for outerwear and bedding.
+The most commercially valuable down is gathered from wild eiders, but more commonly it is harvested from domestic geese or ducks.

 Feathers are also valuable in aiding the identification of species in forensic studies, particularly in bird strikes to aircraft.
 The ratios of hydrogen isotopes in feathers help in determining the geographic origins of birds.
 Feathers may also be useful in the non-destructive sampling of pollutants.

 The poultry industry produces a large amount of feathers as waste, which, like other forms of keratin, are slow to decompose.
 Feather waste has been used in a number of industrial applications as a medium for culturing microbes, biodegradable polymers, and production of enzymes.
 Feather proteins have been tried as an adhesive for wood board.

 Some groups of Native people in Alaska have used ptarmigan feathers as temper (non-plastic additives) in pottery manufacture since the first millennium BC in order to promote thermal shock resistance and strength.